Is a fifth wheel really worth the investment? How much should you expect to pay for one in 2025?

 5th Wheel Price Ranges

 Many factors combine to determine the final cost of a fifth wheel, from manufacturer size and quality of building materials to model upgrades and add-on options.
-To give you a quick pricing reference, we’ve put fifth wheels into 3 categories:

 Entry-Level Fifth Wheel

-Price Range: $38,000 – $80,000
+Price Range: $26,000 – $80,000

 Although we’re calling the first tier of fifth wheels ”Entry-Level”, in Bish’s 30+ years of selling RVs we’ve learned most people buying fifth wheels are not first-time RVers.
-What we consider entry-level fifth wheels are primarily units that lack a bed in one of their slides.

-Although the comfort tier is the lowest priced 5th wheel tier, I would not call it ”Entry-Level”.
 In my years of reviewing campers I’ve learned most people buying fifth wheels are not first-time RVers.
 What we consider comfort-level fifth wheels are primarily units that lack a bed in one of their slides.

-Entry-Level; 5th Wheel Examples
+Entry-Level 5th Wheel Examples

 Mid-Tier Fifth Wheels

-Price Range: $45.000 – $100,000
+Price Range: $45.000 – $120,000

 Mid-Tier fifth wheels are primarily fifth wheels that have a bedroom located in a slide.
 (Some bedrooms even have 2 slides.)
-When you look at mid-tier floor plans, you’ll also notice more amenities are included.
-Mid-tiers come in various sizes, but can be as large as 44’ long and 8.5’ wide.

 Mid-Tier 5th Wheel Examples